rin-w/b/src/software/midi-editor/domino/basics.md

-# The *Domino* MIDI Basics
+# Domino MIDI Editor Basics

-This article will talk about fundamental operations of Domino in-depth from placing your first note to exporting a MIDI file.
+This article will talk about fundamental operations of Domino MIDI Editor in-depth from placing your first note to exporting a MIDI file.
 This will be the first steps to learn when trying to create a black MIDI as a beginner.

 ## Managing Tracks